syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Tabbed-Window.md

 title: Tabbed-Window | WindowsForms | Syncfusion
 description: This section explains the TabbedWindow functionality in DockingManager
 platform: WindowsForms
 control: DockingManager
 documentation: ug
 ---

-## Tabbed to another window programmatically
+## Tabbed to Another Window Programmatically

-DockingManager provides an function [DockControl](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~DockControl.html) that helps to dock a panel at the required side using [DockingStyle](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingStyle.html) argument.
+The docking manager provides a [DockControl](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~DockControl.html) function that helps to dock a panel at the required side using the [DockingStyle](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingStyle.html) argument.

-DockingStyle’s Tabbed option is used to tab a panel with another panel.
-The tabbing windows need to be aware of the parent control’s name.
-Set `Output` window parent as `SolutionExplorer` to tab it on the `SolutionExplorer` window.
+The DockingStyle tabbed option is used to tab a panel with another panel.
+The tabbing windows should be aware of the parent control name.
+Set the `Output` window parent as `SolutionExplorer` to tab it on the `SolutionExplorer` window.

 {% tabs %}
 {% highlight C# %}

 // To set the DockingStyle for the docked controls